-Heated propagators come in a range of sizes.
+The best electric propagators come in a range of sizes.
 I like the ones that are designed to fit on a windowsill as this is space saving, convenient and allows the seedlings to get enough light.
 However, you will want to choose one that makes the most of the space you have available.

 What types of seeds require heat to germinate?

 Most seeds germinate more effectively with some base heat.
 However, a heated propagator is particularly useful for plants that are usually grown in warmer climates as these generally need warmer temperatures to germinate.
-If you are planning to grow tomatoes, chillies, peppers, aubergines, cucumber or melons then a heated propagator will be a worthwhile investment.
+If you are planning to grow tomatoes, chillies, peppers, aubergines, cucumber or melons then an electric propagator will be a worthwhile investment.
 Heated propagators are also useful for seeds which require a long growing season as they enable you to get a head start and make the most of warm summer days.

 How do I use my new heated propagator?

-A heated propagator is very simple to use.
+An electric propagator is very simple to use.
 Once you have planted your seeds in their trays or pots and watered them, simply put them in and turn it on.
 You will probably not notice a great deal of warmth in the unit, however, you will see some condensation that will show you the unit is doing its job.
 If your unit has a capillary mat, then wet this under the tap and put it at in the base before putting your seeds in.

-You can adjust the ventilation in your propagator as necessary but bear in mind that the unit will dry out more quickly when the vents are open.
+You can adjust the ventilation in your electric propagator as necessary but bear in mind that the unit will dry out more quickly when the vents are open.
 Once the seeds have germinated and are beginning to grow, you can either remove them from the propagator or just unplug the unit if all the seeds have germinated.
-You can also increase the ventilation at this stage to gradually acclimatize the seedlings.
+You can also increase the ventilation at this stage to gradually acclimatise the seedlings.